sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/orc.rst

 Save ORC
 ----------------------------------------
+This node saves the incoming dataset as ORC File.

 Below is a sample workflow which contains the Save ORC processor in Fire Insights.
 It demonstrates the usage of Save ORC node to save incoming dataset in ORC format.